jhtkoo0426/route-finder/docs/README.md

 ## Unit Testing
 This section provides information on setting up the testing environment, running tests, and writing different types of tests to ensure the reliability and stability of the application.

-### Overview
+#### Overview
 Unit tests are written with the `Jest` testing framework.
-The application currently contains 73 unit tests across 19 test suites with 84.61% code coverage.
+The application currently contains 73 unit tests across 19 test suites with 85.13% code coverage.

-### Setup
+#### Types of tests available
+Currently the application consists of only unit tests.
+These tests focus on testing individual functions, components, or modules in isolation.
+They help ensure that each part of the application works as expected.

+#### Setting up the testing environment
 To set up the testing environment for this React.js project, follow these steps:
 - Install Node.js: Ensure that Node.js is installed on your machine.
 You can download it from https://nodejs.org/.
 - Install project dependencies: Run the following command in the project root directory to install the required dependencies: